FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

            The source flow will be added to the cross-section flow.

         h.
 INOUTFC = 3; MODFLOW Sink (See Comment 8).
-           Channel, the sink of this discharge condition to groundwater from the channel cross section.
+           Channel, the sink of this discharge condition to groundwater from the channel cross-section.

 8. A floodplain cell can be either source or sink at a given time-step.
    It may be source at one time-step and sink at another time-step during a simulation.